BernCarney/ankermake-m5-profiles/README.md

-# ankermake-m5-profiles
+# AnkerMake M5 Profiles
-AnkerMake M5 PrusaSlicer Profiles created by The Technical Ace
+PrusaSlicer and AnkerMake (alpha) Slicer profiles created by The Technical Ace